Privacy policy

 Email and text

 We collect your name, email address and mobile number to send you marketing communications, when you provide us with these details for this purpose.
-We share this information with MailChimp, which is an automated email platform, to send you emails and keep these details in Raiser’s Edge, which is an externally hosted database.
+We share this information with MailChimp and Dotdigital, which are automated email platforms, to send you emails and keep these details in Raiser’s Edge, which is an externally hosted database.
 Our lawful basis for processing your information is consent.

 Post and telephone